dennispassway/Obj-C-Styleguide/README.md

 static const CGFloat NYTImageThumbnailHeight = 50.0;
 ```

-## Image Naming
-Image names should be named consistently to preserve organization and developer sanity.
-They should be named as one camel case string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

-Images that are used for a similar purpose should be grouped in respective groups in an Images folder.

-**Examples**
-* `RefreshBarButtonItem` / `RefreshBarButtonItem@2x` and `RefreshBarButtonItemSelected` / `RefreshBarButtonItemSelected@2x`
-* `ArticleNavigationBarWhite` / `ArticleNavigationBarWhite@2x` and `ArticleNavigationBarBlackSelected` / `ArticleNavigationBarBlackSelected@2x`.

 ## Booleans
 Since `nil` resolves to `NO` it is unnecessary to compare it in conditions.
 Never compare something directly to `YES`, because `YES` is defined to 1 and a `BOOL` can be up to 8 bits.
 This allows for more consistency across files and greater visual clarity.